Marvin1912/marvinpedia/src/components/markdown/css/css-before-pseudo-element.md

 ## Real Project Example

-From our arithmetic settings component, we use `::before` to create decorative blue bars:
+From any example component, we use `::before` to create decorative blue bars:

 ```css
 .section-title::before {